nexcess/limit-orders/readme.txt

 For a complete list of changes, please [see the plugin's changelog on GitHub](https://github.com/nexcess/limit-orders/blob/master/CHANGELOG.md).

+= 1.1.1 (2020-04-16) =
+* Prevent errors from occurring in WP Admin due to the customer-facing notice

 = 1.1.0 (2020-04-15) =
 * Include a "Limit Orders" section in the WooCommerce System Status Report

 = 1.0.0 (2020-03-27) =
 Initial release of the plugin.

+== Upgrade Notice ==

+= 1.1.1 =
+Fixes errors in WP Admin after a store's order limit has been reached.